Getting smashed with credit card fees you didn't know existed? Read to get behind what TF they are and how to avoid them.

 Some credit cards will waive the balance transfer fee for the first few months of owning the card.

-And credit card fees don’t end there my friend.
-They have a range of other fees like cash transfer fees, late payment fees, foreign transaction fees, and more.
+There’s a cocktail of other fees like cash transfer fees, late payment fees,foreign transaction fees, and more.

-If you’re going to be applying for a credit card, be sure to go through all the fees with a seriously SERIOUSLY fine tooth comb to make sure none of them will come back to bite you.
+If you’re planning to apply for a credit card, go through all the fees with a seriously SERIOUSLY fine tooth comb before you commit to make sure none of them will come back to bite you.

 The information published on Flux is general in nature only and does not consider your personal objectives, financial situation or particular needs and is not recommending any particular product to you